Zankoku-Okuno/redo/README.md

 The question is: does it make sense to have multiple languages implementing your build system?
 No. No it does not.
 There's a way to configure your build shell and any arguments you want to pass to it.
 TODO the interface for configuring is unstable.
-Probably easiest to use the default `sh -xe` for now, unles your heart is set elsewise.
+Probably easiest to use the default `sh -xe` for now, unless your heart is set elsewise.

 TODO in the future, we might allow executables to be run directly when no shell has been configured.
 We'd keep a default-configured shell, though.
 Ideally, we end up with a multi-level configuration system like git's.